 Mini mill+ upgrades

-the Mini mill has been upgraded.
+the Mini mill and skerton have been upgraded.
 The new features are:

 - Ceramic external and internal burrs (the old version we ceramic internal)

 - New handle design (clips on better and can be “hung” next to the grinder

 - Darker plastic at the bottom, with clearer markings.

 Additional Skerton upgrades

 The main upgrade has been the addition of the Bean lid.

 Both videos below go through the use, adjustment, disassembly and cleaning of the Hario grinders.
 These are the videos from the official Hario channel.